2815 PR.01 Administering a Specialized Petty Cash Fund

 - If the voucher indicates multiple charging instructions for a single transaction, use multiple lines of the replenishment form to record it.

-In the Reimbursement(s) Pending field, enter the dollar amount for reimbursements that have been requested but have not been paid
+- In the Reimbursement(s) Pending field, enter the dollar amount for reimbursements that have been requested but have not been paid; and

 D. Reconcile the fund